UnemployCoin/UnemployCoin/README.md

-# UnemployCoin (UNEMP)
+# UnemployCoin™ (UNEMP)
+*UnemployCoin™ is a trademark of its creator, used to identify a community-driven cryptocurrency project.*

-**UnemployCoin (UNEMP)** is a community-powered ERC-20 meme token with a real message: supporting the unemployed, the underdogs, and everyone left behind by the system.
+**UnemployCoin™ (UNEMP)** is a community-powered ERC-20 meme token with a real message: supporting the unemployed, the underdogs, and everyone left behind by the system.
 Built on the Polygon network with transparency, security, and purpose in mind, $UNEMP is more than just a meme — it’s a movement.

 ---